Limited Clients. Proven Results.

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Attorneys in South Amherst, Ohio, 44001.
+Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Defense Lawyers in South Amherst, Ohio, 44001.

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following:

 (a) Twenty miles per hour in school zones during school recess and while children are going to or leaving school during the opening or closing hours, and when twenty miles per hour school speed limit signs are erected; except that, on controlled-access highways and expressways, if the right-of-way line fence has been erected without pedestrian opening, the speed shall be governed by division (B)(4) of this section and on freeways, if the right-of-way line fence has been erected without pedestrian opening, the speed shall be governed by divisions (B)(10) and (11) of this section.
 The end of every school zone may be marked by a sign indicating the end of the zone.
 Nothing in this section or in the manual and specifications for a uniform system of traffic control devices shall be construed to require school zones to be indicated by signs equipped with flashing or other lights, or giving other special notice of the hours in which the school zone speed limit is in effect.